wanda-nda/yongaapps-privacy/budget-privacy-policy.md

 ### Introduction
 Our privacy policy will help you understand what information we collect at Yonga Apps, how Yonga Apps uses it, and what choices you have.
-Yonga Apps built the Yonga Budget app as an ad-supported app with an option to upgrade to a premium.
+Yonga Apps built the Yonga Budget app as a free app with an option to upgrade to a premium.
 If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 ### Information Collection and Use
 We do no require you to provide us with any personally identifiable information.
-All entered information is stored on device storage and not eccessible to us.
+All entered information regarding use of the app is stored on device storage and not eccessible to us.
 The app does use third party services that may collect information used to identify you.
 Link to the privacy policy of third-party service providers used by the app
 * https://policies.google.com/privacy